iegomez/mosquitto-go-auth/README.md

 	verify-ca - Always SSL (verify that the certificate presented by the server was signed by a trusted CA) verify-full - Always SSL (verify that the certification presented by the server was signed by a trusted CA and the server host name matches the one in the certificate)

-Queries work pretty much the same as in jpmen's plugin, so here's his discription about them:
+Queries work pretty much the same as in jpmen's plugin, so here's his discription (with some little changes) about them:

 	The SQL query for looking up a user's password hash is mandatory.
 The query MUST return a single row only (any other number of rows is considered to be